plan44/plan44-feed/README.md

 - **rcswitch**: an extract of the rcswitch kernel module for use in OpenWrt from a bigger project. rcswitch provides a sysfs interface for a connected 434MHz RF module, controlling simple RF power switches.

-## complete projects
+## Complete projects

 The **\*-config** packages are "umbrella" packages to be used with the [p44b script](https://github.com/plan44/p44build) for various projects of mine.
-The older projects are still based on LEDE 17.01.4, the newer ones on OpenWrt 18.06.1.
+The older projects are still based on OpenWrt 18.06 or even 17.x, recently (re-)built projects are based on OpenWrt 19.07.

+These config packages include everything needed to build the project based on a clean openwrt tree, in particular the subdirectory `p44build/global-patches` contains patches for all changes in the openwrt tree needed to build the project.

+The [p44b](https://github.com/plan44/p44build) uses quilt to apply these meta-patches when preparing a project.

+The idea behind these patches is to avoid forking the openwrt tree, but have the set of needed changes clearly documented in the umbrella *-cofig package.
+The `global-patches` can also be useful resources to port improvements for the Omega2S (such as working i2S ASoC) to other projects.

 - **p44ttngw**: a port of a The Things Network (TTN) LoRA gateway to the Omega2, for use with the RAK831 radio.
 - **pixelboard**: a lounge table with a Omega2 based tetris and game of life built into the table plate itself.